Goodbye 2010s – My 2010 Toronto Trip and Why I Love a Quest

-This post is part of my 10 week retrospective looking back at a specific trip from each year of the 2010s.
+This post is part of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
 Read more about the series here.
-Today I’m talking about my January 2010 trip to Toronto.
+Below are links to every post in this series.

 I love spontaneous adventures, but there is something to be said about a trip with a quest, a mission, a purpose.